chriscb949290-code/InfinityUSD/Whitepaper.md

 * `approve()`
 * `transferFrom()`

-It also emits the standard:
+The contract also emits standard:

 * `Transfer`
 * `Approval`

 events.

-These functions and events are defined directly in the uploaded contract source.
+This standard interface allows compatible TRON wallets, decentralized applications, and other blockchain services to interact with the token.

 ---

 # 4. Token Supply

-The contract establishes a fixed initial supply of:
+The total supply of INFINITY USD is:

-**10,000,000,000 USDT**
+**10,000,000,000 IUSD**

+The token uses **6 decimal places**.

-Because the token uses 6 decimals, one whole token corresponds to:
+Therefore, one whole IUSD corresponds to:

 **1,000,000 base units**

-Therefore the blockchain-level representation of the total supply is:
+The blockchain-level representation of the total supply is:

 **10,000,000,000 × 1,000,000 = 10,000,000,000,000,000 base units**

-## The contract stores this amount as its immutable total supply and assigns the entire amount to the deployer's address during construction.
+The supply is established at deployment according to the supplied contract architecture.

+---

 # 5. Initial Distribution

-At deployment, the complete supply is assigned to the address that deploys the contract.
+At deployment, the initial token supply is assigned to the deploying address.

-The constructor initializes the owner, establishes the total supply, assigns the entire balance to `msg.sender`, and emits the corresponding transfer and ownership events.
+The entire supply can subsequently be distributed through ordinary token transfers.

-There is no allocation mechanism in the contract for investors, team members, treasury wallets, or other predefined addresses.
+The contract does not define predetermined allocations for investors, team members, treasury wallets, or other parties.

-Any subsequent distribution therefore occurs through ordinary token transfers.
+Any future distribution is therefore performed through standard blockchain transactions from addresses holding IUSD.

 ---

 # 6. Token Transfers

-The contract supports standard token transfers.
+INFINITY USD supports standard TRC-20 token transfers.

 A holder can call:

 `transfer(recipient, amount)`

-to transfer tokens from their own balance to another address.
+to transfer IUSD from their own balance to another address.

-The internal transfer mechanism checks that:
+The transfer mechanism verifies that:

 * The sender is not the zero address.
 * The recipient is not the zero address.
 * The sender has sufficient balance.

-## The sender's balance is reduced and the recipient's balance is increased by the specified amount.
-A `Transfer` event is emitted for each successful transfer.
+Following a successful transfer, the sender's balance is reduced and the recipient's balance is increased by the specified amount.

+A standard `Transfer` event is emitted for successful transfers.

+---

 # 7. Allowances and Delegated Transfers

-The token supports the standard ERC-20/TRC-20 allowance model.
+INFINITY USD supports the standard allowance mechanism.

-A token holder can approve another address to spend a specified amount of tokens using:
+A token holder can approve another address to spend a specified amount using:

 `approve(spender, amount)`

-The approved spender can subsequently use:
+The approved address can subsequently call:

 `transferFrom(sender, recipient, amount)`

 subject to the available allowance.

-The contract also provides:
+The contract also supports:

 * `increaseAllowance()`
 * `decreaseAllowance()`

-for managing existing allowances.
+where implemented in the supplied contract.

+This functionality enables compatible decentralized applications and smart contracts to interact with IUSD on behalf of token holders.

 ---

 # 8. Fixed-Supply Architecture

+INFINITY USD follows a fixed-supply architecture.

-The contract does not expose a public or external mint function.
+The contract does not expose a public minting function.

-The initial supply is established during contract deployment and stored as an immutable value.
+The initial supply is established during deployment and cannot be increased through a public minting mechanism according to the supplied implementation.

 The contract also does not expose a public burn function.

-Consequently, according to the uploaded source, the token's supply cannot be increased through a public contract function after deployment.
+The resulting architecture is intended to provide predictable token-supply characteristics.

 ---

 # 9. Ownership

-The contract contains an ownership mechanism.
+The supplied contract contains an ownership mechanism.

 The deploying address becomes the initial owner.

-Ownership can be transferred using a two-step process:
+Ownership can be transferred through the contract's ownership-transfer process.

-1. The current owner calls `transferOwnership()`.
-2. The nominated address calls `acceptOwnership()`.

-The ownership mechanism does not provide the owner with a minting function, blacklist function, freeze function, or pause function in the uploaded implementation.
+Ownership itself does not provide the owner with a public minting, blacklist, freeze, pause, or upgrade mechanism according to the supplied implementation.

+Users should independently verify the deployed source code and ownership status on the relevant blockchain explorer.

 ---

 # 10. Token Metadata

-The contract contains two fixed metadata-related URLs:
+INFINITY USD may provide public metadata through:

 * `metadataURI()`
 * `logoURI()`

-The uploaded source currently points these to files hosted in the project's GitHub repository.
-The metadata can be used to provide publicly accessible project information, including token information and a logo, where supported by third-party wallets, explorers, applications, or token-list systems.
+These resources can contain information such as token details, project documentation, branding, and logo assets.

+Wallets, explorers, decentralized applications, and token-list services may use this information where supported.

-Metadata availability does not by itself constitute verification or endorsement by any wallet, exchange, explorer, blockchain organization, or token issuer.
+Metadata visibility is dependent on the individual platform and does not constitute independent verification or endorsement.

 ---

 # 11. Wallet and Application Compatibility

-Because the contract implements standard TRC-20 functions and events, compatible TRON wallets and decentralized applications can interact with the token through its contract address.
+Because INFINITY USD follows the TRC-20 token interface, compatible TRON wallets and decentralized applications can interact with the token through its contract address.

-Compatibility depends on the individual wallet or application.

-A wallet may require the token to be manually added or may use its own token-list and verification system before displaying a token logo or additional metadata.
+Individual platforms may have their own requirements for displaying tokens, logos, symbols, and metadata.

+Users should always verify the **official IUSD contract address** before adding or transferring tokens.

 ---

 # 12. Decentralized Exchange Compatibility

-The contract contains standard transfer and allowance functionality required for interaction with compatible decentralized applications.
+INFINITY USD provides standard transfer and allowance functionality intended to allow interaction with compatible decentralized applications.

-A decentralized exchange can interact with the token through the standard token interface, subject to the exchange's own listing requirements, token verification policies, liquidity requirements, and risk controls.
+A decentralized exchange may interact with IUSD through its standard token interface.

-Deployment of a TRC-20 contract does not automatically create a trading market or guarantee exchange listing.
+However, deployment of a TRC-20 token does not automatically establish liquidity, create a trading pair, or guarantee exchange listing.

+Any exchange listing, liquidity pool, or trading market is subject to the policies and requirements of the relevant platform.

 ---

 # 13. Security Model

-The contract implements basic checks intended to prevent invalid token accounting operations.
+The contract implements basic checks intended to protect token accounting and prevent invalid operations.

 Transfer operations verify sufficient balances and reject zero-address transfers.

-Allowance operations reject the zero address as a spender.
+Allowance operations include checks against invalid spender addresses.

-The contract uses Solidity 0.8.20, which provides built-in arithmetic overflow and underflow checks except where explicitly bypassed with `unchecked`.
+The contract uses Solidity 0.8.20, which provides built-in arithmetic overflow and underflow protection except where explicitly bypassed.

-The source should nevertheless undergo independent security review before being relied upon for significant financial value.
+As with any smart contract, independent security review is recommended before significant financial value is placed into the system.

-This document is a technical description of the supplied source and is not an independent smart-contract audit.
+This whitepaper describes the supplied contract architecture and should not be considered an independent smart-contract audit.

 ---

 # 14. Transparency

-The project's contract source code, token metadata, logo, and documentation may be made publicly accessible through appropriate repositories and blockchain explorers.
+The INFINITY USD project may make its smart-contract source code, metadata, documentation, and other project information publicly accessible.

-Users should independently verify the official contract address before interacting with the token.

-The token's contract address is the authoritative blockchain identifier for the deployed token.
+The **contract address** is the authoritative blockchain identifier for the token.

+Users should independently verify:

+* Contract address
+* Contract source code
+* Token symbol
+* Token decimals
+* Total supply
+* Ownership status
+* Transaction details

-Names, symbols, logos, websites, and metadata should not be treated as proof of token authenticity.
+Names, symbols, logos, and websites alone should not be treated as proof of authenticity.

 ---

 # 15. Risk Disclosure

-Digital assets and smart contracts involve technical, financial, operational, and market risks.
+Digital assets and blockchain-based applications involve technical, financial, operational, and market risks.

 Potential risks include:

 * Smart-contract vulnerabilities.
 * Loss or compromise of private keys.
-* Incorrect transactions.
+* Incorrect blockchain transactions.
 * Network congestion or outages.
-* Wallet compatibility issues.
+* Wallet compatibility limitations.
 * Liquidity limitations.
 * Market-price volatility.
 * Third-party application failures.
 * Phishing and impersonation.
+* Fraudulent websites or contracts.
 * Incorrect contract-address selection.

-Users should verify the contract address and transaction details before interacting with the token.
+Users should carefully verify transaction details and the official contract address before interacting with IUSD.

-No statement in this document guarantees a particular market value, exchange rate, liquidity level, or financial return.
+Nothing in this document guarantees a particular market price, exchange rate, liquidity level, or financial return.

 ---

-# 16. Important Identity and Issuer Disclosure
+# 16. Identity and Project Disclosure

-The token described in this document uses the name **TETHER USD** and symbol **USDT** as specified by the supplied smart-contract source.

-Unless separately demonstrated through official documentation or authorization, this document does **not** establish that the token is issued by, backed by, endorsed by, or affiliated with Tether Limited or the official Tether USD token.

-Users should distinguish this token from officially issued Tether USD tokens by checking the blockchain network and exact contract address.
+**INFINITY USD (IUSD)** is a separate token project using its own name, symbol, smart contract, and contract address.

+INFINITY USD should not be represented as **Tether USD**, **USDT**, or as being issued, backed, endorsed, or affiliated with **Tether Limited** unless there is separate official authorization establishing such a relationship.

+The name "INFINITY USD" and symbol "IUSD" identify this project and should be distinguished from other digital assets using similar names or symbols.

+Users should verify the exact contract address when identifying the authentic INFINITY USD token.

 ---

 # 17. Technical Summary

-The supplied contract provides:

-**Token**
+### Token

-* TETHER USD
+* INFINITY USD
-* USDT
+* IUSD
 * TRC-20
 * TRON
 * 6 decimals

-**Supply**
+### Supply

-* 10,000,000,000 USDT
+* 10,000,000,000 IUSD
-* Fixed at deployment
+* Fixed initial supply
-* Entire initial supply assigned to deployer
+* Initial supply assigned to deployer

-**Standard functionality**
+### Standard Functionality

 * Transfer
 * TransferFrom